What made you think of Broadsided for this poem?

 What inspires you in this poem?
 What drew you to it?

-Artist Millian Giang Pham: The repetition of words, the image of the moon not making a single sound, and the resulting inner reflection all make me think of common silent inner struggles for loud outward concerns.
+Artist Millian Pham Lien Giang: The repetition of words, the image of the moon not making a single sound, and the resulting inner reflection all make me think of common silent inner struggles for loud outward concerns.
 It’s a relationship between inside and outside, natural forces and human struggle, and astronomical versus human scale.

-Artist Millian Giang Pham: This would be great on everyone’s walls at home.
+Artist Millian Pham Lien Giang: This would be great on everyone’s walls at home.

 Poet Stephanie Rogers: I’d post it outside every Weight Watchers (WW) meeting and make it required reading before entering.
 Fat women especially need to begin seeing and hearing about fatness outside the context of body hatred.
 In writing this poem, I wanted to evoke feelings of acceptance, meditation.
 I wanted fat women to picture a fat woman writing a poem about fatness and the moon, and I wanted them to just think about that image for a few minutes without judgment.